SVG Optimizer Online - Reduce SVG File Size by Up to 80%

 What is the best SVG optimizer in 2026?

-How much can SVG optimization reduce file size?
+How much can an SVG optimizer reduce file size?

 Typically 50–80%.
 Files from Adobe Illustrator or Inkscape often contain the most bloat and see the highest reductions.
 Simple hand-coded SVGs may only reduce by 10–30%.